ShmooCon

 ShmooCon was an American hacker convention organized by The Shmoo Group.
 There were typically 40 different talks and presentations on a variety of subjects related to computer security and cyberculture.
 Multiple events were held at the convention related to cryptography and computer security such as Shmooganography, Hack Fortress, a locksport village hosted by TOOOL DC, and Ghost in the Shellcode.

-Its last year was in 2025.
+The first event was held in 2005, with its last year was in 2025.

 Venues, dates, and attendance

 Each conference venue and date has been included for easy reference.